What Is vaginismus?

-BOTOX is most known for softening the appearance of fine lines and wrinkles in the face.
+BOTOX is most known for softening the appearance of fine lines and wrinkles on the face.
 This injectable works by weakening or stopping the muscle from contracting.
 BOTOX is administered into the vaginal muscles based on the severity of your condition and the number of muscles affected.
-Larger muscles require larger doses while smaller muscles require smaller doses.
+Larger muscles require larger doses, while smaller muscles require smaller doses.

 Dr. Schwartz has helped countless women patients ease the pain of vaginismus with simple BOTOX injections.
 Watch videos and read articles covering our experience by clicking here.

 - Recovery Time